-For my blush pink living room I decided to play up the subtle pinks that were already there with a mix of pillows that mirror the dusty pink from the aubusson rug.
+For my blush pink living room I decided to play up the subtle pinks that were already there with a mix of pillows that mirror the dusty pink from the painting over the sofa.

 A jaunty buffalo check plays off the mauve slub end pillows, which in turn flank the cream button pillow.

 Unabashedly feminine, pink room decor doesn’t have to be sugary sweet.
-A cream sweater knit throw blanket drapes seductively over a side chair in the adjacent corner.
+A ruffled throw blanket with a whisper of blush color drapes seductively over a side chair in the adjacent corner.

 Picture frames, too, can add a defining tone to a room, from buttoned-up and traditional, to playful and flirty.
 Likewise the photos or art you put in them.
 They are easy to change and can make a significant difference.

 For my glammed up pink space I selected pretty metallic frames and the golds pair nicely with the pink room decor.
 I love to mix metals in all of my spaces, and here you will find a liberal blend of coppers and golds.
 Family photos bring personalization to your home, and the frames they sit in should be equally well-chosen.

 On the coffee table, I used a warm copper tray, corralling an assortment of items that hint at entertaining in style.
 The white marble coasters have a lovely glam vibe, as do the gold honeycomb stemless goblets that are resting nearby.

 And when it comes to setting a mood, nothing comes close to candlelight and the selection here includes a mercury glass candle and a gold trimmed frosted glass piece, the very picture of glam.

 Candle holders come in a wide array of styles and can add atmosphere to your room within the design style of your choice.